 Rarely: discoloration of teeth (especially when applying a suspension), which should disappear after brushing teeth, itching in the anus.

-Very rarely: color of tongue in black color; and in some cases pseudomembranous and hemorrhagic colitis.
+Very rarely: headaches, color of tongue in black color; and in some cases pseudomembranous and hemorrhagic colitis.

 Liver and biliary tract: moderate and transient increase in activity of liver transaminases.